bilfar/CV/README.md

 - Built simple command line apps and full stack web apps in Ruby and JavaScript
 - Focussed on TDD to maintain high code quality
-- Employed Agile methodology and XP values to facilitate successful teamwork Key skills: software craftsmanship, communication and collaboration, problem solving, fast learning
+- Employed Agile methodology and XP values to facilitate successful teamwork

+Key skills: software craftsmanship, communication and collaboration, problem solving, fast learning

 #### Technician at Bio Products Laboratory (2015 - 2018) *London, UK*

 - The preparation of the Gammaplex (immunodeficiency medicine)
-- Quality monitoring by measuring and testing the medicine (PH  conductivity).
+- Quality monitoring by measuring and testing the medicine (PH, conductivity).
-- Bringing solutions and improvements in the process Key skills: teamwork, communication, organisational, problem solving, eye for detail.
+- Bringing solutions and improvements in the process

+Key skills: teamwork, communication, organisational, problem solving, eye for detail.

 #### Technician at Janssen, Synco & GGD (2009 - 2015) *Amsterdam, Netherlands*